finishim/RepData_PeerAssessment1/PA1_template.md

 ##   interval stepMean
 ## 1      835 206.1698
 ```
-**The maximum number of steps (on average 206.1698) is on Interval 835.**
+The maximum number of steps (on average 206.1698) is on Interval 835.

 ## Imputing missing values

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+###1.
+Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 ```r
 #for each column, take sum of is.na()